 TSG CT agreed CT1 should answer to this LS in the WG meeting and replying directly to CEN on whether to align with CEN for uses cases 6 to 9..
 The CEN requested work should be complete in June that ETSI has sufficient time to produce the new specifications.

-CT tasked CT1 with r